-3. Select the log bundle save locaion.
-The file name is logs.tar.gz

-If so asked by Orolia Technical Support, attach the bundled log files (typically together with the oscillator status log, see: "Saving and Downloading the Oscillator Log" below) to your email addressed to OroliaTechnical Support.
+- 3. Select the log bundle save locaion.
+The file name is logs.tar.gz - 4.
+If so asked by Safran Technical Support, attach the bundled log files (typically together with the oscillator status log, see: "Saving and Downloading the Oscillator Log" on the next page) to your email addressed to SafranTechnical Support.